Chapter IV · revised 28 April 2026

 SingleMulti

 The LLC agrees to indemnify members and managers against claims arising from good-faith performance of their duties.
-This protects individuals from personal liability when acting within their authority on behalf of the LLC.
+Protects individuals from personal liability when acting within their authority on behalf of the LLC.
 Standard in virtually all operating agreements.

 SingleMulti